 Assignment of Proprietary Rights.
 Shareholders hereby assign to the Company all right, title, and interest in and to any such Proprietary Rights created or developed during their engagement with the Company.
 Shareholders agree to execute all necessary documents and take all actions required to perfect the Company’s ownership rights in the Proprietary Rights.
 Further, nothing in this Agreement grants Shareholders any rights, licenses, or interests in the Proprietary Rights, except as expressly set forth in this Agreement.

 Confidentiality.
 Shareholders shall not directly or indirectly, disclose, divulge or make use, of outside their employment with the Company, whether in written or oral form and whether by private communications or by public address or publication, or otherwise, materials, computer programs or other confidential or proprietary information that has been obtained by or disclosed to Shareholders as a result of their employment with the Company.
-“Confidential information” shall include, but is not limited to, all Proprietary Rights as well as information relating to know-how, marketing, research, bidding methods, estimating, estimating techniques, customer contacts, pricing, computer software, manuals, financial information, client lists, prospective clients and their contact information, employee lists and information, and all matters defined as “trade secrets” under the Uniform Trade Secrets Act as adopted in Michigan or any case law interpreting the Act or any similar acts.
+“Confidential information” shall include, but is not limited to, all Proprietary Rights as well as information relating to know-how, marketing, research, bidding methods, estimating, estimating techniques, customer contacts, pricing, computer software, manuals, financial information, client lists, prospective clients and their contact information, employee/contractor lists and information, and all matters defined as “trade secrets” under the Uniform Trade Secrets Act as adopted in Michigan or any case law interpreting the Act or any similar acts.
 In the event of a Shareholder’s breach or threatened breach of this provision, the Company shall be entitled to a preliminary restraining order and injunction, restraining and enjoining the Shareholder from an anticipated or further breach of this provision.

 In addition to or in lieu of the above, the Company may pursue all other remedies as allowed by law or in equity.
 Shareholders acknowledge and agree that (a) the confidential information identified herein is highly sensitive and valuable to the Company; (b) the Company is engaged in a highly competitive business whose success or failure depends largely on the development and use of the confidential information; and (c) Shareholders may acquire the confidential information while a Shareholder and or during their employment with the Company.